Introduction to beaded jewellery

 Suitable follow-on courses may include:

-VV355 - Knotting and stringing for beads and pearls
+VV788 - Beaded jewellery: multi strand knotting and stringing for beads and semi-precious stones

 Beverley has an academic training in Fine Art and Textiles and for a while set up a design business in Knitted Garments.
 Whilst studying for an MA in Textiles, Beverley started using traditional Bead Weaving, Embroidery and Quilting techniques to create painted and stitched pieces.
 This led to creating accredited and personal interest short courses in Beaded Jewellery, Fashion and Textiles.
 Beverley continues to use constructive Textile techniques within her teaching practise.
 She is actively involved in her community and works closely with local charities to explore how Art and Craft increases Well Being.
 She is a member of Hastings Arts Forum where she curates Textile shows and exhibits.